QuickImageComment/QuickImageComment/README.md

 The program is built using Visual Studio 2022 with .Net 4.6.1 framework.

-There is also a solution to build a program with sligthly reduced functionality running on Windows XP with .Net 4.0 framework.
+There is also a solution to build a program with slightly reduced functionality running on Windows XP with .Net 4.0 framework.
 This solution can be built with Visual Studio 2017 or 2019, when Platform Toolset Visual Studio 2017 (v141) is installed.
 Building exiv2Cdecl with v142 or higher will not run on Windows XP.
 The limitations of this version:
 * It does not include LibRaw for display of RAW images, so for display of RAW images a manufacturer's codec or the Microsoft Raw Image Extension is needed.
 * Google Maps or Bing Maps cannot be used for the map display in the program itself, only via "Map in Standard Browser".
 * It does not support using AppCenter.ms which allows sending error reports and anonymous usage data.
 Note: Using AppCenter.ms has to be enabled explicitely in the version for .Net 4.6.1, so using the version for Windows XP/.Net 4.0 is not necessary to avoid sending data via AppCenter.ms.